This post may contain affiliate links, view our disclosure policy.

 - Slow Cooker Creamy Chicken Wild Rice Soup

 - 2 tablespoons butter

-- 1 small onion, finely chopped
+- 1 white or yellow onion finely chopped

-- 1 small sweet red pepper, finely chopped
+- 1 red bell pepper finely chopped

-- 2 cans (14 oz) cream-style corn
+- 2 cans (14 oz each) cream-style corn (do not drain)

-- 1 can (12 oz) evaporated milk, regular or reduced-fat
+- 1 can (12 oz) evaporated milk

-- 1 teaspoon chicken bouillon granules or base
+- 1 teaspoon chicken base or bouillon/powder

 - In a large soup pot/sauce pan, melt butter over medium-high heat.
 Add onion, celery, and red pepper; cook for 6-8 minutes or until tender, stirring occasionally.